 Build Better Health

 Build Better Health is a provider-led, community-driven coalition of advocates working to fix what’s broken in health care, and build more mutually respectful systems.
-We came together to confront a system that repeatedly fails patients, burns out clinicians, and refuses to hold itself accountable.
+We came together to confront a system that repeatedly fails patients, burns out clinicians, and refuses to hold itself accountable and build something better.

 We don’t believe that reform alone is enough.
 But we also understand that building outside the system doesn’t entirely replace the need for enforcement.
-That’s why Build Better Health creates space for both strategies to thrive side by side.
+That’s why Build Better Health creates space for both reform and innovation to thrive side by side.

 Our Structure